julianramey/aurelia/README.md

-# GlowFolio - Media Kit Platform for Content Creators
+# Aurelia - Media Kit Platform for Content Creators

 GlowFolio is a modern web application that helps content creators showcase their work and metrics to potential brand partners through beautiful, customizable media kits.